-Whether it’s hours, half or whole days, try planning your diary in advance and around your clients’ priorities to make sure they receive the service you promised them.
+Whether it’s hours, half or whole days, try planning your diary in advance and around your clients’ priorities, so they receive the service you promised them.
 Block out time accordingly in your calendar and keep your clients updated with your availability.

 Alternatively, suggest retainers or set deliverables that don’t necessarily require you to work set times.
-This will give you the flexibility to get the work done whenever it suits you, as long as it's submitted to a high quality and by the deadline agreed.
+This will give you the flexibility to get the work done whenever it suits you, as long as it's submitted to a high quality and by the deadline agreed upon.

-However, the reality is that there will be some crossover - times when you’re needed urgently by one client on a day that you’ve alloted for another.
-It’s therefore vital that you have a flexible approach to work and the agility to jump from one project to another instantly.
+However, the reality is that there will be some crossover - times when you’re needed urgently by one client on a day that you’ve allotted for another.
+Therefore, you must have a flexible approach to work and the agility to jump from one project to another instantly.

 Again, it’s a skill that you’ll need to hone fairly quickly - but one that you’ll probably get to grips with faster than you imagine.